NUKnightLab/TimelineJS3/API.md

 `removed` _after slide has been removed_

-* uniqueid: string, the id of the modified slide
+* unique_id: string, the id of the modified slide

 `nav_next` fires when next button is clicked